Skip to main content

 Token Tracking

-Each provider records the total token count from its most recent call.
-This is surfaced in the execution trace:
+Each provider records prompt and completion token counts from every call.
+This usage data is surfaced in the execution trace under the usage field:

 {